rubenboynas/norimasa-kiban-legal/privacy-TEMPLATE.md

 ## Contact Us

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at [RELLENAR CON EMAIL].
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at norimasakiban@gmail.com.